ZHGZYANG/twitter-crawler/README.md

 # twitter-crawler

-Using `scrapy crawl MytwitterSpider` to run the crawler.
+Use `scrapy crawl MytwitterSpider` to run the crawler.

 ## Requirement